How to buy the best steam cleaner

 The capacity of the water tank, heat-up and steaming time are all important factors to consider.

 The heat-up time is how long the steam cleaner takes to start pumping out steam, and depends on the water tank capacity of the machine.
-Handheld steam cleaners are lightweight and easy-to-use but don’t steam for long.
-Steam mops are much faster to heat-up than cylinder steam cleaners; the fastest mop is ready to use in less than 20 seconds.
+Handheld steam cleaners are light and easy-to-use but don’t steam for long.
+Steam mops are much faster to heat up than cylinder steam cleaners; the fastest mop is ready to use in less than 20 seconds.

 The steaming time is how long you can use the cleaner with continuous steam before it needs refilling with water.
-The small water tank on handhelds means that they can only generate steam for short bursts before you need to stop and fill-up.
+The small water tank on handhelds means they can only generate steam for short bursts before you need to stop and fill up.
 Depending on the model, steam mops and two-in-ones can steam from anywhere between 10 minutes to just under an hour before the water tank needs refilling.

 It’s also worth checking how many cleaning cloths mops and cylinder steam cleaners come with.
 Over time these will need replacing so it’s handy if a few are provided at the start.